 As one of the original neighborhoods of Bellingham, Sehome is established and historical with special significance for the city.
 The town of Sehome was made a part of Bellingham in 1904 and remains a central part of the city today.
-The physical hill Sehome rests on gives residents spectacular views of Mount Baker and Bellingham bay.
+Sehome Hill gives residents spectacular views of the Canadian mountains to the north and Bellingham bay.
 In character with its historic nature, the houses in Sehome are older and established, with large lawns and impressive architecture.
 Most houses are older builds, and are a mix of single family and multi family units.

 Nearly all of the space in the area is developed, and its 3500 residents make Sehome the most densely populated neighborhood in Bellingham.
 Yet Sehome is anything but crowded feeling.
 Tall trees shade the streets and the mature landscaping lends a wooded feel to a suburban area.
 While walking through the neighborhood, residents enjoy the views, parks, and trails winding throughout.

-Sehome contains scenery without sacrificing an ounce of convenience.
-The Sehome village is home to the Haggen grocery store, an REI, and a dozen local businesses.
-Kulshan brewery is a popular spot for locals to gather and enjoy small batch beer and other drinks.
-The ocean is a short 10 minute drive away, and Lake Padden is even closer with its horse trails, golf course, playground, and boating opportunities.
+For shopping and dining, Sehome Village is home to the Haggen grocery store, an REI, and a dozen local businesses.
+Parks on Bellingham Bay are a short 5 minute drive away, and Lake Padden can be reached in 10 minutes, with its horse trails, golf course, playground, and boating opportunities.
 The local schools garner strong support from the community, and children in the area typically attend Happy Valley Elementary, Fairhaven Middle, and Sehome High.

-The median price for a home in Sehome is 423k, but the price can vary depending on location and style of home.
 As one of the established neighborhoods in Bellingham, Sehome is sought after all year round.
-Don’t be intimidated- any of our experienced agents would be more than qualified to help you make Sehome your home!
+Any of our experienced agents at BNP would be more than qualified to help you make Sehome your home!
 Contact us today to get your journey started!

 Houses for sale in the Sehome neighborhood